pbanos/botanic/README.md

 Flags:
   -c, --class-feature string   name of the feature the generated tree should predict (required)
+      --concurrency int        limit to concurrent workers on the tree and on DB connections opened at a time (defaults to 1) (default 1)
       --cpu-intensive          force the use of cpu-intensive subsetting to decrease memory use at the cost of increasing time
   -h, --help                   help for grow
   -i, --input string           path to an input CSV (.csv) or SQLite3 (.db) file, or a PostgreSQL DB connection URL with data to use to grow the tree (defaults to STDIN, interpreted as CSV)
-      --max-db-conns int       limit to DB connections opened at a time (defaults to 0: no limit) --memory-intensive       force the use of memory-intensive subsetting to decrease time at the cost of increasing memory use
+      --memory-intensive       force the use of memory-intensive subsetting to decrease time at the cost of increasing memory use
-  -m, --metadata string        path to a YML file with metadata describing the different features available available on the input file (required)
   -o, --output string          path to a file to which the generated tree will be written in JSON format (defaults to STDOUT) -p, --prune string           pruning strategy to apply, the following are valid: default, minimum-information-gain:[VALUE], none (default "default")

 Global Flags:
+  -m, --metadata string   path to a YML file with metadata describing the different features used on a tree or available on an input set (required)
   -v, --verbose
 $
 ```